 COVID-19 Financial support

-There are a number of packages of support available to businesses adversely affected by COVID-19 restrictions including 1:1 professional support, support from Jersey Business, the Government of Jersey and bank support including:
+There are a number of packages of support available to businesses adversely affected by COVID-19 restrictions.
+More detailed information on the support available can be found on these links:

 - Payroll co-funding scheme

 Visit our Financial support through COVID-19 page for further detail.